Chapter 3. Configuring the Time Series Database (Gnocchi) for Telemetry

 gnocchi-statsd) that is compatible with the

 statsd protocol and can listen to the metrics sent over the network.
-In order to enable
+To enable

 [statsd] option in the configuration file.
 The resource ID parameter is used as the main generic resource where all the metrics are attached, a user and project ID that are associated with the resource and metrics, and an archive policy name that is used to create the metrics.